-Science Division Scholarships are directed toward outstanding students pursuing a degree in the natural and physical sciences.
+Science Division/Choose Ohio First Scholarships are directed toward outstanding students pursuing a degree in the natural and physical sciences, and nursing.
 A separate application and interview are required.

 Transfer students are considered for Faculty Scholarships and Special Acknowledgment Awards based on previous college work, and, in some cases, the secondary school record.
 They may also apply for Science and Performance Scholarships.